 If you are accused of elder abuse you can face both criminal and civil charges.
 The burden of proof in a civil case is much less than in a criminal case, which can make it much easier for a victim to hold you financially responsible for your actions.

 When you are accused of elder abuse it is important to use any argument that can explain, excuse, or justify your behavior.
 The more persuasive your defense, the harder it will be for the prosecution to prove that you are guilty beyond a reasonable doubt.
 If the prosecution doesn’t believe that they have a strong case they may be more open to offering a plea or dropping the charges altogether.
-The attorneys at the Law Office of Vikas Bajaj, APC will argue any defense that helps to cast doubt on your guilt, including:
+The elder abuse lawyer San Diego at the Law Office of Vikas Bajaj, APC will argue any defense that helps to cast doubt on your guilt, including: